The Thousand Tiny Surrenders of Burnout

 Personal reflection: I woke to heart palpitations, worked with heart palpitations, exercised with heart palpitations, socialised with heart palpitations, and went to bed with heart palpitations.
 For years, this irregular drumbeat in my chest became so normal I stopped noticing it was there.
 Just background noise, like the hum of distant traffic.
 My body was sending desperate SOS signals, each flutter a small red flag waving frantically in the wind.
 But I'd become fluent in the language of "ignore it": "It's just stress from the pandemic."
 "Everyone's tired."
 "I'll see to it once we've delivered."
 "This is what the big jobs feel like."

-No one sets out to burn themselves to a crisp.
-Most don't realise they're on the highway to hell until they're already engulfed in flames, wondering how they got there and why nobody warned them about the smoke.
+No woman sets out to burn themselves to a crisp.
+Most don’t realise they’re burning until they’re ash—wondering how it happened and why nobody saw the smoke.

-Burnout is the accumulation of a thousand tiny surrenders—all those moments when we swallowed our "no," ignored our intuition and pushed through to get things done.
+Burnout is the accumulation of a thousand tiny surrenders—all those moments when we didn't say "no," ignored our intuition and pushed through to get things done.
 These little resistances compound silently until one regular Tuesday, your body and brain stage a coup so complete you can't remember your client's name and don't dial into that Zoom call.

 What Exactly Is Burnout?

 In 1975, psychologist Herbert Freudenberger sat among the wreckage of otherwise high-functioning lives and noticed a pattern.
-People who had once been passionate, committed, and driven were now shells of themselves—hollow-eyed and empty.
-He named this phenomenon "burnout" and identified three components that have become its fingerprint:
+People who had once been passionate, committed, and full of beans were now shells of themselves—hollow-eyed and empty.
+He named this phenomenon "burnout" and identified three core traits¹:

-Emotional exhaustion: The fatigue that comes from caring too much for too long
+• Emotional exhaustion – caring too much for too long

 THE Sneaky Bastard CREEPS Up on Us